chocolateboy/vim-myspace/README.md

 autocmd FileType ruby :setlocal expandtab shiftwidth=4 tabstop=4
 ```

-Alternatively, it may be possible to toggle a plugin's indentation settings on/off via a variable e.g.:
+Alternatively, it may be possible to toggle a plugin's indentation settings on/off via a variable, e.g.:

 ```vim
 " disable the 2-space indentation imposed by vim-ruby's filetype plugin